-Investing in legal services pertaining to property purchases, lease or rents in Thailand is a good proposition.
+Investing in property legal services in Thailand pertaining to property purchases, lease or rents in Thailand is a good proposition.
 These services help a buyer or lessee become more secure with the property he is purchasing or securing through a lease.

 These services may entail additional expenditure but practical, and may even prove to be more economical approaches in property acquisition.